 - The CA has a slower interface than UCA.

-Colleges That Don't Accept Either Application
+Colleges That Don't Accept Either the UCA or CA

 - Georgetown University

 - University of California system (including UC Berkeley and UCLA)

 This is just a starter list.
 As a general rule, public universities are more likely to have their own systems.
 And some colleges on the CA and UCA also offer their own online application systems.

 To check whether a school is on the UCA or CA, simply go to the list of UCA schools and CA schools, and see if the school is on the list (use a ctrl + F to search quickly on the UCA or just use the search function for the CA).